You can’t be rooted unless you’re free and you can’t be free unless you’re rootedL. Ingalls Wilder

-Sources internalize external content or facts and externalize internal content or ideas.
-Social interaction, or one's reaction in response to the other's action and action in response to one's own reaction, may happen only in social belief and not yet in social reality, even when internalization and externalization did happen.
+Sources externalize internal content or ideas and internalize external content or facts.
+Social interaction, or one's reaction in response to the other's action and action in response to one's own reaction, may happen only in social belief and not yet in social reality, even when externalization and internalization did happen.
 Social belief then still masks true intentions, out of uncertainty or for manipulative reasons.
 Uncertainty is lifted when more recollection does happen, for proper construction.

 Independent rational-, emotional- and/or passionate confirmation between Self and Significant Other, means sameness in spite of independence and difference in spite of confirmation.
 When the environment/other/reality is the Significant Other and the organism/self/belief is the Self, then independent confirmation is no longer necessary, since truth has already been found.
 Being someone's Significant Other in itself is the greatest independent confirmation or Truth the Self may aspire to.

-Pair-bonding between Self and Significant Other is coordinated reflection by content shaping form in recollection and form shaping content in construction, plus independent confirmation which internalized the other's reflection of form validly by negative falsification in cognition at the depth of being, and externalized one's reflection of content reliably by positive verification in behavior at the periphery, for all possible interaction between Self and Other in the past, present and future.
+Pair-bonding between Self and Significant Other is coordinated reflection by form shaping content in construction and content shaping form in recollection, plus independent confirmation which externalized one's reflection of form reliably by positive verification in behavior at the periphery, and internalized the other's reflection of content validly by negative falsification in cognition at the depth of being, for all interaction between Self and Other in the past, present and future.

-Apparently, the sources and their self-reflections can- and do find each other, coordinately reflecting and independently confirming, between people most directly.
-The one senses what-is-sensed by the other, as the other knows what-is-known by the one.
-So the one is the source of sensing while the other is the source of knowing, being each other's self-reflections of what-is-sensed and what-is-known.
-Thus the Significant Other must be more important than the one to him- or herself.
+Sources and their opposite's self-reflections do find each other, by coordinated reflection and independent confirmation between people, most directly.
+The one knows what-is-known by the other, as the other senses what-is-sensed by the one.
+Apparently the one is the source of knowing while the other is the source of sensing, being each other's self-reflections of their sources' content.
+Thus the Significant Other must for that content be moreimportant than the one to him- or herself.

-What-is-sensed, -realized, -valued and reacted from the other, independently confirming what-is-known, -intuited, -tried and -acted towards the other, makes one want to help the other be more him- or herself than he or she is, at the moment.
-The other may have the same intentions, even when the contents are different or more attuned to another background.
-The facts are never violated by differing ideas and the people are never violated by differing groups, between Significant Others.
+What-is-sensed, -realized, -valued and reacted in recollection from the other, independently confirming what-is-known, -intuited, -tried and -acted in construction towards the other, is lifting the other above his or her current self.
+The same may happen in the other direction, even when contents are different or more attuned to another background.
+The facts will never be violated by differing ideas and the people are never violated by differing groups, between Significant Others.

 The environment/other/reality and the organism/self/belief coordinately reflect themselves, to independently confirm each other's self-reflection, for constructive recollection of facts, internalized after recollection, in cognition at the depths of being, and ideas, externalized after construction, in behavior at the periphery of being.
 Sources interact in four phases of a social cycle, continuously reacting in response to the other's acting (1+3) and acting in response to their own reacting (2+4).